This Is MS Multiple Sclerosis Community: Knowledge & Support

 The first thing to understand when beginning nutrition investigations, is the unfortunate language of the lab.
 Specifically, the term 'normal'.

-The 'normal' range is often quite a broad range which in many cases includes both sick and healthy people.
+The 'normal' range (perhaps more familiarly the 'bell curve') is often quite a broad range which in many cases includes both sick and healthy people, much in the way that the curve describes the range of typical results on academic tests.

 There is a much smaller range within the normal range that can be described as 'optimal'.

-For example, the normal range for zinc is 10-20 umol/L. ms patients average in the low teens. healthy controls average in the high teens.
+For example, a normal range for zinc might be 10-20 umol/L (depending which lab you go to; different labs use different settings). ms patients average in the low teens. healthy controls average in the high teens.

 One example of the danger of the word 'normal' is this: recently a patient here at TIMS asked for a zinc test and was told the level was fine.
 When the patient asked for the number it came back 10.083 umol/L. This patient was not told that the level was suboptimal, or even borderline deficient, just that it was 'fine' - ie the computer did not red flag it because the value was within the min and max setpoints.
 (6/30 edit: i was reading a source today which listed the normal range for zinc as 11.5 - 18.5 umol/L so by that definition of normal, the TIMS patient was actually deficient. just a different set up at the lab and you're fine :roll:)